Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 Plus, with the possibility of personalizing templates and quick replies by adding customers’ names and personal info, WhatsApp allows your business to scale and build a genuine connection with customers without overwhelming your teams.

-Impact of WhatsApp Business on B2B sales and customer engagement
+Impact of WhatsApp Business on B2B processes

 Communication translates to sales.
 If, as we’ve seen above, WhatsApp supports B2B communication, then it also impacts sales and customer engagement.